Neilus03/Minitalk/README.md

 # Minitalk
 42 Minitalk project, handling signals!

-Using Libft is not forbidden
+Using Libft and ft_printf is not forbidden